shivaranjani19/shivaranjani19/README.md

-# Hi, I'm Shiva Ranjani 👋
+# Hi there, I'm Shiva Ranjani 👋

 🎓Electronics and Communication Engineering Student
 💻 Interested in Full Stack Development